Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 NIRCam parallels

 1. The exposure table for NIRCam must have the same number of rows as NIRSpec, 16 in this use case.
 The NIRSpec observations have four rows at each of the four pointings: 2 for G140M/F100LP (recall, a single exposure was longer than 10,000 s), 1 for G235M/F170LP, and 1 for G395M/F290LP.
-Therefore, we add 16 NIRCam exposure specifications.
-Each of these 16 will have 3 dithers, corresponding to the 3 NIRSpec nod points that we specified above.
+Therefore, you'll add 16 NIRCam exposure specifications.
+Each of these 16 will have 3 dithers, corresponding to the 3 NIRSpec nod points that were specified above.

 2. Each NIRCam exposure must be specified to fit within the NIRSpec exposures.
 APT will give errors if the exposures are too long, but will not provide a warning if the NIRCam exposures are substantially shorter than the available parallel slot.
 An easy strategy is to increase the NIRCam exposure times just until the error appears, and then reduce it slightly to make the error disappear.
-For this use case, we add exposures in several broad bands, placing the bluer bands of NIRCam in parallel with the longer G140M/F100LP observations.
+For this use case, add exposures in several broad bands, placing the bluer bands of NIRCam in parallel with the longer G140M/F100LP observations.
 Deeper blue imaging is often required for finding very high-redshift galaxies, so this approach is probably close to some use cases.
 If this non-uniformity is undesirable, the longer NIRSpec exposures could be broken into multiple shorter exposures when creating the observation in MPT.
 However, this strategy would result in extra overheads for exposure setup, and increased read noise if the number of groups is reduced.

 The NIRCam observations will be dithered following the NIRSpec observations.
 NIRSpec is doing the “driving.”
-In this case, we have specified 3 in-shutter nods.
+In this case, you have specified 3 in-shutter nods.
 Since NIRSpec’s aperture position angle (APA) is not aligned with NIRCam’s, the nods will yield sub-pixel dithers that can help with drizzling the undersampled (at short wavelengths) NIRCam PSF.
 However, an option for further dithering, optimized for NIRCam, is available.
-When we specified that NIRCam parallels should be added to the template, a pull-down menu to specify these dithers appeared on the “NIRSpec Multi-Object Spectroscopy” tab of the observation.
+When you specified that NIRCam parallels should be added to the template, a pull-down menu to specify these dithers appeared on the NIRSpec Multi-Object Spectroscopy tab of the observation.
 The sizes of these “compromise dithers” are listed in the article on NIRSpec MOS Dither and Nod Patterns.
 These small shifts will move spectroscopic targets by a small amount along the slitlets.
 They are defined along the axes of the NIRSpec slitlets, and are small enough so that NIRSpec targets are not significantly moved out of their slitlets.
-In this use case, for simplicity, we do not add extra compromise dithers.
-We note that adding them, at this stage, will double or triple the total exposure times in the NIRSpec observations.
-Therefore, we would need to decrease the total desired exposure time of the NIRSpec exposures correspondingly if the compromise dithers are to be added.
+In this use case, for simplicity, do not add extra compromise dithers.
+Note that adding them, at this stage, will double or triple the total exposure times in the NIRSpec observations.
+Therefore, you would need to decrease the total desired exposure time of the NIRSpec exposures correspondingly if the compromise dithers are to be added.

 Finally, with NIRSpec MOS + NIRCam parallels, Data Volume considerations are a concern.
-Therefore, we choose the DEEP8 NIRCam detector readout pattern, which produces the lowest data volume.
+Therefore, choose the DEEP8 NIRCam detector readout pattern, which produces the lowest data volume.
 Each visit in this program uses 41 Gb in about an 18 hour period, which is just under the recommended limit.

-Visualizing our observations
+Visualizing the observations

 Figure 2.
 NIRSpec and NIRCam observations for all four pointings are visualized in Aladin